NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/portal/ReadMe.txt

         Here the aggregator task starts 8 seconds after Portal is installed and runs every 10 minutes.
-You can change these to suit your needs
+You can change these to suit your needs.
+        Values are in milliseconds

     ===========================================================================
     2.4 Security Settings
     ===========================================================================
         Portal will automatically sync with the caGrid trust fabric to establish trust to other caGrid services/resources.
+This sync process with the trust fabric happens periodically (configurable in applicationContext-aggregators.xml
+         file)

-For deployment, copy portal/resources/trust-ca-cert.1
+         For deployment, copy

+        portal/resources/trust-ca-cert.1
         to ~/.globus/certificates directory in Unix
         OR